“WOMEN ON TRIAL”

 THE RUNNING TIME – 102 Minutes

 Courtroom dramas are inherently comprised of clichés, and while the script can’t avoid some of the usual suspects in that regard, it nonetheless deserves praise for resisting the urge to fully indulge sentimentality, particularly in the subplot involving Gisèle and her mother.
-The script’s handling of that element is nicely observed, with a sensitive depiction of the pain felt by parents when their emotionally distant parents shower their grandchildren with the love they never showed their own children.
+The script handles that element well, with a sensitive depiction of the pain parents feel when emotionally distant parents shower their grandchildren with the love they never showed their own children.

 Interestingly, in addition to co-directing, both Muller and Escaffre both play supporting roles, the former as Jacques Monod, a well connected researcher on the case, and the latter in a delightful, scene-stealing turn as wise-cracking Colette, a member of the Choisir support group who Gisèle recruits as her assistant, largely because she’s the only member of the defence team who is prepared to speak her mind and stand up to her.
-As co-directors, both Muller and Escaffre do a solid, efficient job, striking the appropriate tone of righteous indignation while implicitly acknowledging that there’s still plenty of work to be done in how women are treated by the law today.
-They also deserve praise for a quietly effective final scene, which transitions from a shot of Gisèle, Michèle, and Marie-Claire on the courthouse steps to an affecting photograph of their real-life counterparts.
+As co-directors, Muller and Escaffre do a solid, efficient job, striking the right tone of righteous indignation, with an implicit acknowledgment that there’s still plenty of work to do when it comes to how women are treated by the law today.
+They also deserve praise for a quietly effective final scene, ending on a transition from a shot of Gisèle, Michèle and Marie-Claire on the courthouse steps to an affecting photograph of their real-life counterparts.

 THE RECAP